I tried automating AWS architecture diagram generation with the official Claude Code × draw.io Skill

 Known Limitations

-Since Claude Code cannot see the rendered results of the diagrams it generates, edge label coordinates are calculated based on source/target positions.
-This works fine for simple diagrams, but manual adjustment of label positions may be needed for complex diagrams.
+Since Claude Code cannot see the rendered result of the diagrams it creates, edge label coordinates are calculated based on source/target positions.
+This works fine for simple diagrams, but manual adjustment of label positions may be necessary for complex diagrams.

 Conclusion